 To obtain stable vesicles exhibiting phase separation in a fluid phase membrane, we performed exploratory simulation studies over the parameters.
-To model phase separation we introduced a weight for the interactions between the high-curvature ($hc$) beads and the lower-curvature base ($b$) phase.
-We used a weight factor of $0.65$.
-We characterize the relative concentration of the high-curvature phase by the percentage $n_{hc}$ of beads representing the phase relative to the total number of beads.
-For all of our simulations we use as our default base-line parameters the values found in Table \ref{table:general_parameterizations}.
+To model phase separation we introduced a weight for the interactions between the high-curvature ($hc$) beads and the lower-curvature base ($b$) phase. {The weight factor used was $0.65$.
+To characterize the relative concentration of the high-curvature phase, the percentage $n_{hc}$ is reported for the beads representing the phase relative to the total number of beads.
+For all of our simulations, default base-line parameters are given in Table \ref{table:general_parameterizations}.}

 For the Langevin thermostat our base-line default parameters are given in Table \ref{table:langevin_parameterization}.